The Devils own.

 He glanced across at the gimbal and the mechanism which retracted the turret, then it dawned on him and hardly daring to breath he looked to his left.
 Not six feet away was salvation in the shape of the ball gunners parachute stowed away just as it should be.

 With a sob Walt lunged for it and in one swooping movement snatched it free and clipped it on to the D rings of his parachute harness.
-It wasn’t a moment too soon as the waist area began to fill with a thick black acrid smoke along with silver droplets of molten aluminium.
+It wasn’t a moment too soon as the waist area began to fill with a thick black acrid smoke along with silver droplets of molten aluminium as the fuselage melted in the heat .
 Walt steeled himself and dug deep pulling himself toward the escape hatch and suffering a blow to the back of the head from one of the heavy machine guns as it cycled wildly in the slip stream.
 With one last herculean effort he grasped the edge of the hatch and levered himself forward.
 As he felt the slip stream plucking him from the airplane, he afforded himself one last glance inside only to see Sam Reardon’s outstretched hand.
 Then he was gone, tumbling through the ice-cold air.

 Back in the States when he’d done his basic training they’d taught him to steady himself, count to at least six then pull the ripcord.
 To hell with that…

 The parachute opened with an almighty thwack and Walt found himself floating in a near perfect silence.
 There was no sign of the great aerial armada which only minutes before he’d been an integral part of.
 Nor were there any signs of his fellow crew members, no white parachutes; nothing but a clear blue sky.